 Tuesday – Day Trip to Chefcheoun

-Wednesday – Traveling to Marrakesh
+Wednesday – Traveling from Fes to Marrakech

-This was the longest drive of our whole trip so instead of being covered up, I dressed more “Western” (in shorts).
+Traveling from Fes to Marrakech was the longest drive of our whole trip so instead of being covered up, I dressed more “Western” (in shorts).
 On our way to Marrakesh, we drove through the Moroccan valleys and Atlas Mountains.
 Once there, we did a mini-tour of Marrakesh on the way to the hotel and were given tips on how to get to the medina via taxi and walking.
 After a bit of exploring and picture taking around Djemaa el Fna Square, we ate dinner at Cafe Extrablatt and had the most non-traditional meal ever: burgers, wings, and fries.

 Thursday – A Full Day in Marrakesh

-Friday – Casablanca
+Friday – Hassan II Mosque in Casablanca

-Have you been to Morocco before?
+Have you been to Morocco?